 Jody is passionate about facilitating spaces where people can engage with religious texts and ideas in conversation with their own stories and the stories of others.

-Follow her on Instagram @daretoriskdelight.
+Follow her on Instagram @daretoriskdelight or @compassionandwholeness

-Jennifer Pantoja
+Jennifer Metten Pantoja

 Her research includes: Abrahamic religions, embodied living, habit formation, and the metaphors used to describe the divine in the Bible.